My Uncle's Wedding

+Background

-BackgroundMy Uncle's Wedding is a children's novel published on February 11, 2011 by CreateSpace Independent Publishing Platform.
+My Uncle's Wedding is a children's novel published on February 11, 2011 by CreateSpace Independent Publishing Platform.
 The book was authored by Eric Rosswood, then known as Eric Ross, and illustrated by Tracy K Green.
 My Uncle's Wedding was Eric Rosswood's first of two children's books to involve the theme of homosexuality. while typically focusing on same sex marriage parenting novels, Eric Rosswood was influenced by his own marriage to display this experience to children through the experience of a child.